-Guided Buying is available to Business Prime Customers.
-It enables you to customize the buyer experience and seamlessly steer your buyers towards approved products and away from things they should avoid.
-By configuring policies based on your purchasing preferences and overall procurement goals, you can achieve great results through the collective action of your buyers, even in a fully decentralized environment.
+Guided Buying, one of the many benefits of being a Business Prime member, enables you to customize the buyer experience to seamlessly steer employees towards approved products and away from things they should avoid.
+By configuring policies based on your purchasing preferences and overall procurement goals, you can achieve greater results through the collective action of your buyers, even in a fully decentralized environment.
 This leads to significant efficiency gains in the procurement process as your buyers are far more likely to choose approved items, and it reduces both the time it takes the buyer to find those items as well as the time needed for purchasing review, approvals, and returns processes.

-To get started, first review or create reorder lists in the Lists section of Amazon Business.
-Keep in mind that you’ll need to be logged in to Amazon Business to see your Amazon Business lists.
-Next, Business Prime admins can link these Lists by creating a new Preferred List policy under the Product Policies section in Buying Policies and Approvals.
+To get started, you’ll need to log in to your Amazon Business account to see your Amazon Business lists.
+Next, review or create Reorder Lists in the Lists section of Amazon Business.
+From here, Business Prime Admins can link these Lists by creating a new Preferred List policy under the Product Policies section in Buying Policies and Approvals.

 We'll translate the most important information for your browsing, shopping, and communications.
 Our translations are provided for your convenience.
 The English version of business.amazon.com, including our Conditions of Use, is the definitive version.
 Learn more